Best VPNs for Korea: Speed Tests, K-Drama Access & Server Locations

 IPVanish is a strong choice for streaming, as the service claims any speed reduction from the VPN encryption process is virtually undetectable, so users can watch content without any buffering.

-And with more than 2,000 servers in over 75 worldwide locations, including one in South Korea, users should be able to access content from almost anywhere around the globe.
+And with 3,200+ servers in over 75 worldwide locations, including one in South Korea, users should be able to access content from almost anywhere around the globe.

 Leak Protection